Stars and Celebrities: A Network Creation Game: Critical distance and diameter in Nash equilibrium graphs

 In this section we analyze the diameter of \NE graphs and its relationship with the parameters defining the game.
 We are interested only in games in which \NE graphs with finite diameter exist, thus we only consider \ourgamens.
-In stating the characterization, vertices with a high celebrity weight with respect to the link cost play a fundamental role.
+In stating the characterization, nodes with a high weight with respect to the link cost play a fundamental role and it is worth to give them a name.

 \begin{definition} Let $\Gamma=\langle V, (w_u)_{u\in V}, \alpha,\beta \rangle$ be a \ourgame.
 We say that a vertex $u \in V$ is a \emph{celebrity} if $\alpha <w_u$. \end{definition}

 Given a celebrity $u$, any other node $v$ with $d(u,v) > \beta$ has an incentive to pay for connecting to $u$.
 Thus, in any \NE graph $G$, every celebrity node $u$ satisfies that $diam(u)\leq \beta$.